mountaingoat-blog/mountaingoat-blog/_posts/2025-09-19-stddev-capacity-mgmt-forecasting.md

 When we talk about optimizing systems like **BigQuery slots** or predicting trends such as **gold prices**, one concept keeps surfacing: **Standard Deviation**.

-It may look like just another statistical term, but in practice, it’s one of the most powerful ways to understand how data behaves, how consistent it is, and when it surprises us.
+It may look like just another statistical term, but in practice, it’s one of the most powerful ways to understand how dense the data is.

 ---